Should I buy Tesla shares from Australia? Only if you’re going to hold for 5-10 years

 Bloomberg estimates that EVs will be more than half of all vehicle sales in China by 2026, 42% in Europe and 28% in the USA.

-Keep in mind though that this is the entire company and not just vehicles, although it mostly driven by vehicles (accounting for 83% of sales in the last 2 years).
+Keep in mind that this is mostly driven by estimates of vehicle sales.
 And there are varying estimates as to just how many vehicles it would sell.
-Tesla aims for 20m annually by 2030, double what Toyota (the world’s top car market) sold last year and several times ahead of what it sells right now.
+Tesla aims for 20m annually by 2030, double what Toyota (the world’s top car market) sold last year and several times ahead of what Tesla sells right now.

 But is it worth it?